-Honors Cost: \$1050; 8/1 \$1080

 Chemistry 1 and Honors Chemistry 1 (Grades 9-12; Alg.
-2 concurrently enrolled) - Cheryl Red -This yearlong course provides a hands-on lab experience for most chapters where students will be required to complete formal lab reports.
+2 concurrently enrolled) -Cheryl Red - This yearlong course provides a hands-on lab experience for most chapters where students will be required to complete formal lab reports.
 This class will meet for 16 weeks in the fall and 16 weeks in the spring.
 The three-hour class will include lecture, problem solving, and labs.
 Parents will be responsible for overseeing the completion of all assignments at home.
 Those interested in earning honors credit will set up an honors contract with Mrs. Red.
 This course counts 1 credit on the high school transcript.
 It is mandatory that the student be enrolled in Algebra 2 or have completed Algebra 2 successfully before taking Chemistry.
-Textbook: Berean Builder's Discovering Design with Chemistry Text & Answer Key
+Textbook: Berean Builder's Discovering Design with Chemistry Text, Answer Key, and lab notebook.
+Time: Monday/Wednesday; 9:00-10:30 am Dates: 8/12-12/11/24 and 1/6-4/30/25 Regular Cost: \$950; 8/1 \$980 Honors Cost: \$1050; 8/1 \$1080 (requires extra time and extra materials)

-Time:

-Monday/Wednesday;

-9:00-10:30 am

-Dates:

-8/14-12/11/23 and 1/8-5/1/24

-Regular Cost:

-\$950;

-8/1 \$980

 Honors Physics (Grades 10-12; Concurrent Enrollment in Advanced Math Recommended) - Linda Hendrix - Saxon Physics is an Honors course (32 weeks).
 Rather than an introduction to physics (i.e., basic/general physics), Saxon Physics is an engineering physics course.
 A scientific calculator is needed for the course.
-The 2 1/4-hour class includes lecture, problem solving, and several labs.
-Parents will be responsible for overseeing the completion home.
+The 2 1/4hour class includes lecture, problem solving, and several labs.
+Parents will be responsible for overseeing the completion at home.
 This course counts 1 credit on the high school transcript.
 Textbook: Saxon Physics and a TI 83-Plus graphing calculator (available at Walmart and other stores).
 Time: Tuesdays; 12:15-2:30 pm.
-Dates: 8/22-12/12/23 and 1/9-4/30/24 Cost: \$925; 7/4 - \$955 Social Science
+Dates: 8/20-12/10/24 and 1/7-4/29/25

+Cost: \$1025; after 7/4 \$1050

+Sewing/Quilting